 The preferred approach to non-compliance is for a Registrar to choose the most appropriate enforcement tool from within an escalating tool set.
 In some cases this may mean a sequence of escalating responses depending on the outcome sought and the level of egregious behaviour.
 Whilst a staged and escalated approach is the preferred response, a Registrar may move to any level of enforcement response permitted by the National Law, if circumstances warrant it.
 For instance, the appointment of a statutory manager can occur before the Notice of intent to cancel registration has been issued (Section 21.2 of the National Law).

 If the matter is not serious or urgent, the Registrar will endeavour to work cooperatively to encourage the provider to remedy non-compliance before a Registrar takes enforcement action.
-The enforcement action and escalating approach is depicted in Figure1.

 This is a review that seeks to ensure ongoing compliance with the National Regulatory Code and constitutes the minimum level of oversight that will be applied.
 The Registrar may also seek input from other relevant parties, such as the housing agency for the relevant jurisdiction or other Registrars in the case of a multi-jurisdictional provider.
 The Registrar uses the information in the compliance return and in the supporting documents to prepare a compliance assessment report.
 This report sets out the outcome of the assessment on tier and compliance, findings on performance and the reasons for the determination.